bubba-94/Chas-Academy-SUVx24/Course 4(Development in Embedded Systems)/C++/Workshop 7/ISR.md

 * ### When does an ISR occur?
     As cited above, an ISR is a quicker and more efficient way of "handling" a different task rather than polling and waiting in a busy state.
-[This]() is a visual summary of what happens.
+[This](https://github.com/bubba-94/Chas-Academy-SUVx24/blob/main/Course%204(Development%20in%20Embedded%20Systems)/C%2B%2B/Workshop%207/ISR.JPG) is a visual summary of what happens.

     * ### Under what situations can an ISR be activated?
         * Software interrupts: Triggered by the program using specific instructions (e.g., system calls).